Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/IDE/README.md

 If it contains the string "Arguments" and has one child, the content of the child will be used as the arguments for the program.

+## Use as an API

+Because Kaeon Origin is a jar file, it can be used as an API in other Java projects, allowing third parties to build custom applications using the Kaeon FUSION interpreter built into it.

 ## Source Code

 The source code and references to the dependecies of Kaeon Origin can be found [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/IDE/Source).